 The class will help students to advance in their exegetical knowledge and facility by studying the inter-relation of covenant and kingdom in the Bible and will focus on syntactical, lexical, literary, and theological analysis of primarily New Testament (NT).
 We will study various introductory issues regarding both covenant and kingdom from select Old Testament (OT) texts, then spend the bulk of the time in the NT.
-While the analysis of the Bible texts will be conducted from their original languages, no knowledge of them is required by students. • elective course, offered occasionally • Baugh
+While the analysis of the Bible texts will be conducted from their original languages, no knowledge of them is required by students. • elective course, offered occasionally · Baugh systematic survey of the content and teaching of the book. • elective course, offered occasionally • Staff